 Step 5: Sunscreen (1 Minute)

-If you skip every other step, don’t skip this one, using daily helps maintain a smoother, more even, and youthful-looking complexion.
+If you skip every other step, don’t skip this one, using sunscreen daily helps maintain a smoother and more even-looking complexion.

 Sunscreen Tips:

-Sunscreens that double as moisturizers or primers can help you skip an extra product.
-Mineral sunscreens with zinc oxide or titanium dioxide are great for sensitive skin and often apply quickly.
+Sunscreens that also function as moisturizers or primers can help simplify your routine.
+Mineral sunscreens with zinc oxide or titanium dioxide usually blend easily and offer broad protection.

 Optional Add-Ons (For When You Have a Few Extra Minutes)